 Simple English definitions for legal terms

-Read a random definition: home study
+Read a random definition: all-holders rule

 An efficient breach is when someone breaks a contract on purpose because it would cost them less money to pay for the damage than to keep their promise.
 This is different from accidentally breaking a contract.
 When this happens, the person who broke the contract usually only has to pay for the actual damage they caused, not extra punishment.